weibeld-personalisation/windows/README.md

 Note that the following instructions will use Ubuntu as an example Linux distributions, however, the process remains largely the same for other Linux distributions.

-### 1. Enable WSL 2
+### 1. Enable WSL&nbsp;2

-WSL 2 is included by default in Windows and it just needs to be enabled.
+WSL&nbsp;2 is included by default in Windows and it just needs to be enabled.
 This can be done as follows:

 1. Type `wt` in the Windows search bar and click on _**Run as administrator**_
 1. In the _Command Prompt_ or _PowerShell_ that opens, execute: